Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 What are cognitive functions?

-The cognitive functions have been defined as those mental abilities that allow us, human beings, to correctly interpret and manage information coming from the environment.
-A proper cognitive functioning is essential, since it enables us to perform all our activities of daily living (ADLs) optimally, such as reading, driving, writing, speaking, reasoning, planning, etc. Some of these cognitive functions are attention, memory, language, and executive functions (Aveleyra & Ostrosky, 2007; Forte et al., 2019).
+The cognitive functions have been defined as the mental abilities that allow us, human beings, to correctly interpret and manage information that comes from the environment.
+Adequate cognitive functioning is essential, since it enables us to perform all our activities of daily living (ADLs) optimally, such as reading, driving, writing, speaking, reasoning, planning, etc. Some of these cognitive functions are attention, memory, language, and executive functions (Aveleyra & Ostrosky, 2007; Forte et al., 2019).

 Cognitive changes associated with aging

-During aging various changes occur, such as deterioration of certain brain structures and loss of nervous tissue.
-This modifies both brain functioning and cognitive performance.
+During aging various changes occur, such as deterioration of certain brain structures and loss of neural tissue.
+This alters both brain function and cognitive performance.

-Among the most common changes are difficulties in perceptual skills, memory and learning, alterations in visuospatial and constructional skills, increased difficulty incorporating new information, and a slowing of motor responses.
-Changes in language and verbal processes may also occur, although in some cases these functions show some resistance to decline and can even improve in advanced age (Ardila, 2012).
+Among the most common changes are difficulties in perceptual abilities, memory and learning, impairments in visuospatial and constructional skills, greater difficulty incorporating new information, and a slowing of motor responses.
+Changes in language and verbal processes may also occur, although in some cases these functions show some resistance to decline and can even improve in advanced age (Ardilla, 2012).

-These changes mentioned above are considered normal.
-However, when they progress enough to affect a person’s quality of life and daily functioning (Forte et al., 2019), they may be related to cognitive impairment that is no longer part of normal aging, such as mild cognitive impairment (MCI) (Aveleyra & Ostrosky, 2007).
+These previously mentioned changes are considered normal.
+However, when they progress enough to affect a person’s quality of life and daily functioning (Forte et al., 2019), they may be related to cognitive decline that is no longer part of normal aging, such as mild cognitive impairment (MCI) (Aveleyra & Ostrosky, 2007).

 What is mild cognitive impairment (MCI)?